Pet Insurance Annual Limit

 Compare your options

-Get quotes from at least three insurance providers with the same annual limit (like $10,000) to see how premiums vary.
-One insurer might charge $45 monthly while another charges $65 for identical coverage, though actual rates depend on your pet's age, breed, location and coverage selections.
+Request quotes from at least three insurers using the same annual limit, such as $10,000, to compare how premiums vary.
+One insurer may charge $45 per month while another charges $65 for identical coverage, though actual rates depend on your pet's age, breed, location and coverage selections.
+Also check whether providers offer unlimited options and how premiums increase as your pet ages, since some insurers raise rates more steeply than others.

 mglogo icon